The Thaumatorium:

 Where the magic happens

-In this context, a parser is a function accepting strings as input and returning some data structure as output, typically it's a parse tree or a set of indices representing locations in the string where parsing stopped successfully.
+In functional programming, the term "type" can be somewhat overloaded, especially in languages like Haskell.
+However, in this context, we are referring to different kinds of functions and their behaviors.
+A parser, for example, is a function that accepts strings as input and returns some data structure as output, typically a parse tree or a set of indices representing where parsing stopped successfully.

 f :: Int -> Int